cyclus/cyclus.github.com/source/cep/cep18.rst

 2. A set of Requests

+3. A set of CapacityConstraints

-3. A set of RequestConstraints
+3. A set of ExclusiveConstraints

 .. code-block:: c++